 - Camp Fire Video Series – Lessons Learned

 Ready, Set, Go!
 Are YOU Wildfire Ready?

 UDRC Defensible Space Reimbursement Program

-The intention of this program is to offer an incentive to South County property owners.
+The intention of this program is to offer an incentive to South Deschutes County property owners.
 Creating defensible space will not only mitigate your wildfire risk, but help our communities become more fire adapted.
-UDRC will help property owners within the Upper Deschutes River and La Pine Community Wildfire Protection Plan areas outside of Sunriver with the cost of creating or maintaining defensible space for wildfire risk reduction.
+Grant funds are available help property owners within the Upper Deschutes River and La Pine Community Wildfire Protection Plan areas outside of Sunriver with the cost of creating or maintaining defensible space for wildfire risk reduction.
 The UDRC will reimburse your expenses for licensed fuels reduction contractors or rental equipment up to $500 maximum.
-One application from a property owner or joint owner will be accepted each year.
+One application from a sole or joint property owner will be accepted each year.
 The UDRC will not reimburse work completed before your application is approved.
 Applicants for the Reimbursement Program may not apply for the Low-income Senior program in the same year.

 Before beginning your fuels reduction project, click here to fill out the online application form with instructions.
 You will receive email notification when your application is accepted.
 After hiring a licensed contractor and completing the fuels reduction project, send a copy of your paid invoice documenting your expenses by email to email@example.com or mail to UDRC, PO Box 3042, Sunriver OR, 97707.
 After receiving the invoice, the UDRC will mail a check for reimbursement.
 For more information about the program Contact the UDRC.